techtana/techtana.github.io/_posts_drafts/2025-08-30-manager-manifesto.md

 * In general, please over-communicate with me.
 Don’t worry about sending me too many messages or overwhelming me, it’s really valuable.

 ## What you can expect of me as your manager
-* A weekly 1:1 (unless you specifically prefer a different cadence) where we’ll work on challenges, goals, and priorities to support you and play to your strengths.
+* A biweekly 1:1 (unless you specifically prefer a different cadence) where we’ll work on challenges, goals, and priorities to support you and play to your strengths.
 As part of this, I’ll do my best to hold a safe space for you and to know you as a person, and connect together as humans to whatever degree feels best for you.
 I will also share wider context and my own areas of focus or challenge.
 * I’ll transparently share context of my own goals, challenges and priorities - you should never wonder what on earth I do all day!
 (If you ever do, please nudge me!)
 * I’ll listen and hear your feedback, because it is the biggest gift you can give me to help me, and Buffer, improve.
 I know that I will make mistakes, and I'm going to make decisions that are wrong.
 I promise you that if you come to me and you explain to me why something is wrong, I will listen, and I will fix it.
 * Clear, gentle, honest communication.
 I promise not to leave you guessing what I “really” think or expect you to read between the lines of what I’m saying.
 If it’s not clear, and you have a nagging feeling, let me know so I can fix it!
 It’s not intentional.
 I’ll also reply promptly to you, or let you know when you can expect a reply, if you reach out.